ScottishCovidResponse/Contact-Tracing-Model/docs/doc_v1.0/Build_documentation.md

   - DEAD

-Similarly, the Alert Status that a person is at is described by the
-enumeration:
+The valid transitions between _Virus Statuses_ can be seen in Figure 1.

+## Alert Statuses

+The _Alert Statuses_ represents the status an individual has been assigned when conducting the contact tracing.

   - NONE
+    - The default status.

   - ALERTED
+    - The individual has been in contact with an infectious individual.

   - REQUESTED\_TEST

   - AWAITING\_RESULT

   - TESTED\_POSITIVE

+  - TESTED\_NEGATIVE

-Where the valid transitions are shown in Figure 6.
+The valid transitions between _Alert Statuses_ is shown in Figure 17.

 ![](image6.png)

-Figure 6.
-The alert status transitions
+**Figure 17.** The alert status transitions

 ## Code Structure

-The structure of the model follows the maven/gradle standard project layout as shown in Figure 7.
+The structure of the model follows the maven/gradle standard project layout as shown in Figure 18.

 ![](image7.png)

-Figure 7.
-Project and Package Layout
+**Figure 18.** Project and Package Layout

 The code is built using the SpringBoot library with the main entry point of the code being Framework.java.
 After loading and initialising the